 A modern data stack acts as a backbone of AI and machine learning (ML) technologies, since they require so much data to be effective.
 With the right tools and architecture in place to efficiently handle, process, and analyze data, AI systems will have a robust data stack to function at their best.

 A modern data stack has the scalability of the cloud to manage large data volumes quickly and efficiently.
-Real-time processing capabilities also allow AI-created insights to be output quickly for use cases such as fraud detection and personalization.
+Real-time processing capabilities also allow AI-created insights to be output quickly for use cases such as fraud detection, personalization, and predictive maintenance.

 High data quality and effective governance are also benefits of a modern data stack for AI applications.
 This leads to more accurate AI predictions, flexibility to adapt to changing AI technologies, and fast integration of new data sources—all of which are crucial to AI effectiveness and return on investment.